manavendradesai/HomeServiceRobot-RSE/README.md

 # HomeServiceRobot-RSE

+## Description -->
-Project 5 of the Robotics Software Engineering Nanodegree Program at Udacity
+Project 5 of the Robotics Software Engineering Nanodegree Program at Udacity.

-## Objectives -->
 Program a home service robot using ROS that automatically maps an environment and navigates to pickup and deliver objects in Gazebo.

 ## Outcomes -->